MuZero: Initial results

-MuZero matched AlphaZero's performance in chess and Shogi after roughly 1 million training steps.
+MuZero matched AlphaZero's performance in chess and shogi after roughly 1 million training steps.
 It matched AZ's performance in Go after 500,000 training steps and surpassed it by 1 million steps.
 It matched R2D2's mean and median performance across the Atari game suite after 500 thousand training steps and surpassed it by 1 million steps, though it never performed well on 6 games in the suite.

 Reactions and related work

 MuZero was viewed as a significant advancement over AlphaZero, and a generalizable step forward in unsupervised learning techniques.
 The work was seen as advancing understanding of how to compose systems from smaller components, a systems-level development more than a pure machine-learning development.

 While only pseudocode was released by the development team, Werner Duvaud produced an open source implementation based on that.

 MuZero has been used as a reference implementation in other work, for instance as a way to generate model-based behavior.

 In late 2021, a more efficient variant of MuZero was proposed, named EfficientZero.
 It "achieves 194.3 percent mean human performance and 109.0 percent median performance on the Atari 100k benchmark with only two hours of real-time game experience".

+In early 2022, a variant of MuZero was proposed to play stochastic games (for example 2048, backgammon), called Stochastic MuZero, which uses afterstate dynamics and chance codes to account for the stochastic nature of the environment when training the dynamics network.